Jane Munch: Psychiatrist for Heroes

 “I just came for the torches,” said one man.

 The psychiatrist leaned into Mr. Invincible and whispered, “See?
-You’re not alone.”
+You’re not alone.
+Other people have anxiety, too.”

-Mr. Invincible’s chin rose from his chest and his back straightened out.
+Mr. Invincible’s chin lifted from his chest and his back straightened out.
 A small smile cracked on his face.

 “Well, I have good news for you!” said Quick Boy.
 “We can get the city’s supply of Zentrix back!
 But we’re going to need Captain Cold’s help to do it!
 So what do you say?
 Let’s get you back your medication!
 Eh?
 How’s that sound?”

-Mr. Invincible used his heat ray vision on the ice wall.
-In no time at all, it was nothing but a few small puddles at the foot of the store.
-The door opened with the tinkle of wind chimes and a pair of heavy Sherpa boots stepped out into the parking lot.
-Captain Cold stood before them, purple-lens ski goggles over his face, his chiseled anatomy giving shape to the pale blue spandex in which it was covered.
+Mr. Invincible used his heat ray vision to melt the layer of thick ice barricading the convenience store.
+Soon, all that remained were a few small puddles at the foot of the sliding door entrance, which parted to the tinkle of wind chimes, and a pair of heavy Sherpa boots stepped out into the parking lot.

-He stared at Dr. Munch with his cold, icy eyes, and then, when he was good and ready, he said to her, “A big part of me wants to drive an ice pick through your skull right now.”
+The denigrated hero glowered at Dr. Munch and only spoke when he was good and ready.
+“A big part of me wants to drive an ice pick through your skull right now,” he said dryly.

-“I know…” said Dr. Munch, lowering her head.
+“I know…” said Dr. Munch, lowering her head to avert the captain’s gaze.
 “I can’t tell you how sorry I am.
 I didn’t know Charlie was a reporter.
 I…I thought he loved me.”

-Captain Cold raised his hand, wrapped to the knuckles in purple boxer’s tape.
+Captain Cold raised his hand, wrapped forearm to knuckles in purple boxer’s tape.
 “Enough.
 I don’t care.
 I want to drive an ice pick through your skull.
 But I won’t.
 That’s not what heroes do.
 And despite what the public may think of me, I still consider myself to be a part of that team.
-But it was nice to hear you publicly take responsibility for your actions.
-For that, I thank you.”
+Though I am still fraught with contempt for your actions against me, I thank you for publicly assuming responsibility for your misdeeds.”

 “It’s all good, Cap,” said Quick Boy with a grin.
 “I gave her a few quick hoofs in the ol’ va-jay-jay for all of us.”